Sister Tierney Trueman

 “This is a day of new beginnings, a time to remember, and move on… For by the life and death of Jesus, love’s mighty Spirit, now as then, can make for us a world of difference, as faith and hope are born again.”
 Pope Francis challenges us: “God expects something from you . . .
 God is encouraging you to dream.
 God wants to make you see that, with you, our suffering, violent, divided world can be different.”

-Sister Marilyn Geiger is Congregational Minister/President.
-She served as an Associate Minister on the 2006-2012 leadership team of the Rochester Franciscans.
+Councilor – Sister Marilyn Geiger was elected as an Associate Minister.
+Previously, she served as Congregational Minister/President from 2012-2018, and as an Associate Minister on the 2006-2012 leadership team of the Rochester Franciscans.
 Her primary focus has been in healthcare, pastoral care and justice and peace ministries.
-She graduated from the College of St. Teresa in Winona with a B.S. in Nursing, and from the University of Washington in Seattle with a M.S. in Nursing.
-She also received a Masters of Divinity in Theology from Seattle University.
+She graduated from the College of Saint Teresa in Winona, Minnesota, with a B.S. in Nursing, and from the University of Washington in Seattle with a M.S. in Nursing.
+She also received a Masters of Divinity in Theology from Seattle University in Seattle, Washington.

 She brings the experience of having served on the Social Concerns Committee of the Leadership Conference of Women Religious (LCWR) and the LCWR Board during challenging times.
 What was once viewed as challenging, has become blessings for the necessary transformation of Religious Life to continue to evolve.
 Prior to election to Leadership, she served on the Winona-Rochester Diocesan Pastoral Advisory Council of Bishop John Quinn, who has since retired.

 As Pope Francis stated, we “live in an unprecedented time of chaos, climate and systems collapse, and manifold forms of suffering.”
 As a Rochester Franciscan, I do live with gratitude and hope for the future I/we are helping to birth at this very time in time.”